Solar Market Development Tax Credit

 |The SMDTC program for PV systems has ended because the 2016 allotment of tax credits has been reached.
 Applications received after June 15, 2016 will be returned to the applicant.|

-The New Mexico Solar Market Development Program for Solar Thermal systems has ended.
-Completed applications with all supporting paperwork including building permits were required to be received before 5:00 PM on Friday, December 30, 2016.
+The New Mexico Solar Market Development Program for Solar Thermal systems has ended as of December 30, 2016.

 April 14, 2016 Press Release: Applications for Solar Tax Credit Pouring In